 Why Get Tested?

-In women, to evaluate ovarian function and fertility; sometimes in the evaluation of polycystic ovarian syndrome (PCOS), or to evaluate the effectiveness of ovarian cancer treatment; to evaluate the presence of ambiguous genitals and/or function of the testicles in an infant boy
+In women, to evaluate ovarian function and fertility; sometimes in the evaluation of polycystic ovarian syndrome (PCOS) or to evaluate the effectiveness of ovarian cancer treatment; in an infant, to evaluate the presence of external sex organs that are not clearly male or female (ambiguous genitalia) and/or function of the testicles in an infant boy

 When to Get Tested?

 When a health practitioner wants to evaluate a woman's fertility, predict onset of menopause, or suspects PCOS; sometimes prior to some assisted reproductive procedures; periodically when a woman is undergoing treatment for an AMH-producing ovarian cancer; when it is suspected that the testicles of an infant boy are absent or not functioning properly

 A blood sample drawn from a vein in your arm

 Test Preparation Needed?

 Anti-Müllerian hormone (AMH) is a hormone produced by reproductive tissues, including the testicles in males and the ovaries in females.
 The role of AMH and the amount normally present varies depending upon sex and age.
 This test measures AMH in the blood.

 Very early in the development of a baby boy, AMH is produced by the testicles, inhibiting the development of female reproductive organs while promoting the development of other male reproductive organs.
 In boys, the level of AMH remains high until puberty, when it begins to taper off.